 Ingham County MSU Extension

-Description: Program offers training in basic nutrition, meal planning and preparation, stretching dollars, food safety, healthy eating and feeding infants and children.
+Description: A FREE nutrition education program that offers training in basic nutrition, meal planning and preparation, stretching dollars, food safety, healthy eating and feeding infants and children.

 Eligibility: Low income residents of Ingham County with children 0-19 years of age.

 Description: Developed through a partnership of local school districts and the Ingham Intermediate School District (ISD), the Family Learning Connections was created to help parents stay connected to their child’s education.
 It provides information and resources to parents that can help support your child’s education at home and their overall experience and achievement in school.
 Parents can search by a specific grade (birth to grade 12), subject (math, reading, or behavior), and topic.

 Description: Meetup is the world’s largest online network of local groups.
 Meetup makes it easy for anyone to organize a local group or find one of the thousands already meeting up face-to-face.